Tuesday, May 15, 2012

 Approach the test with confidence: Your spring SAT scores may be reasonably strong in one or two of the test sections.
 Great!
 Colleges will cherry-pick your best scores for each section – Critical Reading, Math and Writing.
 So focus your studies now on the areas you most need to improve upon.
 Also, take comfort in the fact that you are nearly a half year older than you were last time you took the test, which often has intangible effects on scores.
 Many students who studied hard in the spring see their big score improvement in the fall.

 Take practice tests: Take full, timed practice tests to build your skills in pacing and identify specific areas to improve on.
 Take each test in a single sitting, using a pencil and the bubble answer sheets.
 Turn off cellphones and don't take more than a couple short breaks – make it real!
 Use the first three tests in the CollegeBoard book of practice tests, if you can, as those are the most recent, real, published SAT tests.
+Furthering understanding of how questions and answers are formulated, Private SAT tutors can prepare you for any tricky questions.

 Don't just score, learn more!
 Review your errors, analyze your pacing.
 Review the math for the CollegeBoard tests 4-10 at khanacademy.org/sat, review all answers and explanations for tests 1-3 at ShowMeSAT.com, or use a great book of explanations to all the tests, "Tutor Ted's SAT Solutions Manual."
 When you find question types that you repeatedly have trouble with, look for more of those questions in other drills and then do lots of them, reviewing answers and explanations after each.